 - Prior to the Technical Verifications, it should be decided who is doing what and note decisions.
 "Efficiency" must be the watchword.
-Always keep cheerful and remember the reasons for scrutineering: SAFETY AND FAIRNESS. - Before the START of the competition, a closed and guarded area (closed parc/parc-fermé) shall be prepared. - Inspection must take place under cover with a large enough. - Inspection area must be supplied with the necessary equipment, including tables, chairs, electric light and power outlet. - Weighing apparatus must be accurate, practical and have a minimum resolution of 100g.
-Weighing scales must have been certified by a National Institute within the period of 24 months before the event.
-Certified master weights and their certificate must be available for verifying. - The necessary tools are listed below: - ✓ Revolution meter - ✓ Sound meter, calibrator and spare batteries - ✓ Slide calliper (for verifying engine capacity, carburettor diameter, etc.) - ✓ Depth gauge - ✓ Steel measuring tape - ✓ Arrangement for measuring ground clearance (for Sidecars) - ✓ Seals
+Always keep cheerful and remember the reasons for scrutineering: SAFETY AND FAIRNESS.

+- Before the START of the competition, a closed and guarded area (closed parc/parc-fermé) shall be prepared.

+- Inspection must take place under cover with a large enough area.

+- Inspection area must be supplied with the necessary equipment, including tables, chairs, electric light and power outlet.

+- Weighing apparatus must be accurate, practical and have a minimum resolution of 100g.
+Certified master weights and their certificate must be available for verifying.

+- The necessary tools are listed below:

+- ✓ Revolution meter

+- ✓ Sound meter, calibrator and spare batteries

+- ✓ Slide calliper (for verifying engine capacity, carburettor diameter, etc.)

+- ✓ Depth gauge

+- ✓ Steel measuring tape

+- ✓ Arrangement for measuring ground clearance (for Sidecars)

+- ✓ Seals

 - ✓ Weighing apparatus (to be furnished by the Organiser) (and set of reference weights)

 - ✓ Tools for measuring the engine capacity

 - ✓ Lampoil tester is recommended and when used, it indicates the cylinder capacity.
 When a more precise measurement is required, the Chief Technical Steward may ask to take the cylinder head off the cylinder.

 - ✓ Colour for marking parts

 - ✓ Heat resistant stickers or paint for marking the silencer (and solvent)

 - ✓ Magnet

 - ✓ Adequate fuel sample bottles

 - ✓ PC with CD Drive + updated operating system

 - ✓ Printer, etc. are recommended

 - ✓ Calculator

 - The necessary documents are listed below:

 - ✓ Supplementary Regulations

 - ✓ FIM Technical Rules current year

 - ✓ FIM Rules of the discipline concerned

 - ✓ FIM Sporting Code

-- √ Homologation papers (if applicable)
+- ✓ Homologation papers (if applicable)

 - ✓ Writing material

 - ✓ Technical Verifications forms

-- All necessary measures and administrative equipment should be in place at least 1/2 hour before the start of the Technical Verifications is due to open (time in Supplementary Regulations).
+• All necessary measures and administrative equipment should be in place at least 1/2 hour before the start of the Technical Verifications is due to open (time in Supplementary Regulations).